unibas-tilics/tilics/articles/article-046-overflow.md

 <!-- BEGIN TITLE -->
-# 2147483647 + 1 = -2147483648
+# Overflow
 <!-- END TITLE -->

 <!-- BEGIN BODY -->
+Imagine an odometer of a car, there are six spaces each of which can display a one digit number.
+Therefore, the highest number that can be represented is 999'999, after which the odometer turns to 000'000 again.

-In a computer every number has a fixed number of bits it can use to store its value.
-In the case of a signed number, one of these bits is used to indicate whether the number is positive or negative.
+The same thing can happen in a computer.
+Every number has a fixed amount of bits it can use to store its value.
+As soon as all of these bits are set, increasing the number again will cause an overflow, meaning that the number will wrap around to its smallest value.

-If the number already has all the bits filled
+This behavior has led to notorious bugs, such as the software of the Ariane 5 rocket malfunctioning due to an unexpected overflow.
+This caused a crash shortly after takeoff, costing several hundred million dollars.
 <!-- END BODY -->

 ![Overflow](../images/image-046-overflow.jpeg)